akyidrian/meetupUserScripts/README.md

 filterByAttendeeNumbers.user.js
 -------------------------------

-Shows/hides events based on number of attendees.
-Script helps hides listed events that have attendees < min or attendees > max.
-By default it will show all events.
+Shows/hides listed events based on number of attendees.
+Specifically, userscript helps hides listed events that have attendees < min or attendees > max.
+By default it will hide no listed events.